karlstav/cava/README.md

 What it is
 ----------

-C.A.V.A. is a bar spectrum analyzer for audio using ALSA for input.
-Its frequency range is limited to 50-10,000Hz.
-I know that the human ear can hear from 20 up to 20,000 Hz (and probably "sense" even higher frequencies), but the frequencies between 50-10,000Hz seem to me to be the most distinguishable.
-(I believe telephones used to be limited to as low as 8kHz.)
+C.A.V.A. is a bar spectrum audio visualizer for the Linux terminal using ALSA, pulseaudio or fifo buffer for input.

 This program is not intended for scientific use.

-This is my first published code.
-I am not a professional programmer so the source code is probably, by all conventions, a complete mess.
-Please excuse all the typos as I am both dyslexic and foreign.

-Any tips or comments would be much appreciated.
+It's written to look responsive and aesthetic when used to visualize music.

 Build requirements